diceky/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 Make a new User in AWS IAM console, attach `AmazonKinesisVideoStreamsFullAccess` to it and get the Access key ID and secret key.

-Go to `client/app.js` in this repo and replace the first 2 lines with your credentials.
+Go to `client/app.js` in this repo and replace the first 3 lines with your credentials/channel name.

 Then open up `client/index.html` in your browser and you will be able to view the video stream + send commands to control the rover.